scribblr42/scribbles.github.io/about/index.md

 ---
 # Hi, I'm Ravi
 ## Tableau Zen Master + Ambassador, Data Visualisation Specialist
-A lapsed economist, I do my best to help make sense of data through analytics & visualisation.
+A lapsed economist, I enable folks to make sense of data through analytics & visualisation.
+Currently working for the City Football Group as part of the Global Football team, focussing on Football Intelligence.
+My role is to grow the analytical ability of the organisation, build out fresh intelligence capabilities and augment existing processes with data-driven insights.

 Sports analytics (mainly football) is my passion, but I'm also a keen enthusiast in contemporary technology as well as film & media.